 AstraZeneca.
 In March 2003, we acquired from AstraZeneca exclusive worldwide license rights to Cleviprex for all countries other than Japan.
 Under the terms of the agreement, we have the rights to the patents, trademarks, inventories and know-how related to Cleviprex.
-In May 2006, we amended our license agreement with Astra Zeneca to provide us with exclusive license rights in Japan in exchange for an upfront payment.
+In May 2006, we amended our license agreement with AstraZeneca to provide us with exclusive license rights in Japan in exchange for an upfront payment.
 We acquired this license after having studied Cleviprex under the study and exclusive option agreement with AstraZeneca that we entered into in March 2002.
-In exchange for the license, we paid \$1.0 million in 2003 upon entering into the license and agreed to pay up to an additional \$5.0 million upon reaching certain regulatory milestones, including a payment of \$1.5 million within 30 days of the acceptance for review of the NDA we plan to submit to the FDA for Cleviprex.
+In exchange for the license, we paid \$1.0 million in 2003 upon entering into the license and agreed to pay up to an additional \$5.0 million upon reaching certain regulatory milestones, including a payment of \$1.5 million that we remitted in September 2007 as a result of the FDA's acceptance to file our NDA for Cleviprex for the treatment of acute hypertension and a payment of \$1.5 million that would be owed if Cleviprex is approved for sale by the FDA.
 Under the terms of the license agreement, we will be obligated to pay royalties on a country-by-country basis on future annual sales of Cleviprex, and on any sublicense royalties earned, until the later of (1) the duration of the licensed patent rights which are necessary to manufacture, use or sell Cleviprex in a country or (2) ten years from our first commercial sale of Cleviprex in such country.
 The licenses and rights under the agreement remain in force on a country-by-country basis until we cease selling Cleviprex in such country or the agreement is otherwise terminated.
-We may terminate the agreement upon 30 days written notice, unless AstraZeneca, within 20 days of having received our notice, requests that we enter into good faith discussions to redress our concerns.
-If we cannot reach a mutually agreeable solution with AstraZeneca within three months of the commencement of such discussions, we may then terminate the agreement upon 90 days written notice.
+We may terminate the agreement upon 30 days' written notice, unless AstraZeneca, within 20 days of having received our notice, requests that we enter into good faith discussions to redress our concerns.
+If we cannot reach a mutually agreeable solution with AstraZeneca within three months of the commencement of such discussions, we may then terminate the agreement upon 90 days' written notice.
 Either party may terminate the agreement for material breach upon 60 days prior written notice, if the breach is not cured within such 60 days.